 Thursday 1 November 2012

-Highlights: Ice trekking on Viedma Glacier
+Highlights: Ice trekking on Viedma Glacier, lost iPhone

 Today the group broke up into our preferred activities, Ben and Nina went bike riding; Kurt, David and Karen went ice climbing and Christopher and myself went ice trekking.
 The ice trekking and climbing were on the same glacier so five of use set out together.

 We started with a walk to the tourist centre and then a 20 minute bus ride to the boat docking area.
 A 1 hour cruise found us at the glacier.
 Before we docked the boat stopped for a photo opportunity right in front of the glacier.
 The wind almost knocked Kurt, David and myself into the water!

 The boat gets tied to some rocks and you then jump (a small jump) onto some rocks.
 At this point Kurt, David and Karen left to go climbing.
 Then Chris, myself and a small group hiked to the glacier.
 This hike wasn’t easy was it was slippery from the rain, windy and cold (but my thermals worked well thank goodness).

 Just before the glacier we put on ice trekking spikes which were attached to our shoes.
 It is not easy to walk on rocks with these metal spikes but it makes it possible to walk (slowly) on the glacier.
 We all got lessons on walking on glaciers, it’s not very easy especially going down hill when you have to bend your knees and lean back and try to stop thinking about falling down.